tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 :   @@snip [ReadCommand](../../../../../examples/src/main/scala/csw/auth/native/commands/ReadCommand.scala) { #read-command }

-Since in the akka-http routes, the get route is not protected by any authentication or authorization, read command simply sends a get request and print the response
+Since in the akka-http routes, the get route is not protected by any authentication or authorization, read command simply sends a get request and prints the response.

 ### Write